-RAILWAYS. - The Railway system continues not companies mentioned in " Bradshaw's Manual" for 1848, as having an independent existence, upwards of ninety have either become absorbed in others, or been abandoned and broken up.
-Notwithstanding this somewhat surprising alteration, the number of companies which now exist in the three kingdoms amounts to no less than 243.-Bradshaw's Railway Manual, Sc., 1857.
+RAILWAYS. - The Railway system continues not merely to increase but to change.
+Of the 265 separate companies mentioned in "Bradshaw's Manual" for 1848, as having an independent existence, upwards of ninety have either become absorbed in others, or been abandoned and broken up.
+Notwithstanding this somewhat surprising alteration, the number of companies which now exist in the three kingdoms amounts to no less than 243.-Bradshuw's Railway Manual, Sc., 1857.

 THE THEATRES. - Two novelties have been produced this week, to which we have only space barely to allude.
 One is a translation at the Haymarket from a celebrated French piece, called in its English dress Double-Faced People.
-Mr. Buckstone, Mr. Compton, Mr. Chippendale, Miss Reynolds, and Mrs. E. Fitzwilliam, in this drama throw a various light on the one principle of hypocrisy .-- The other new piece is at the Olympic, where Mr. Robson excites laughter in the complications of a farce called A Splendid Investment.
+Mr. Buckstone, Mr. Compton, Mr. Chippendale, Miss Reynolds, and Mrs. E. Fitzwilliam, in this drama throw a various light on the one principle of hypocrisy .- The other new piece is at the Olympic, where Mr. Robson excites laughter in the complications of a faree called A Splendid Investment.